knrt10/kubernetes-basicLearning/readme.md

 ## Learning Kubernetes

-This is just a simple demonstration how to get basic understanding how kubernetes works while working step by step.
+This is just a simple demonstration to get basic understanding how kubernetes works while working step by step.

 ## Requirements